brooksbp/pic16f690-examples/README.md

 FOSC<2:0> of the configuration word register is set to internal oscillator with CLKOUT.
 The 8 MHz high frequency oscillator is configured via IRCF<2:0> of the OSCCON register.
 And, then the internal oscillator is configured by setting the SCS bit of the OSCCON register.

-The datasheet is somewhat inconsistent about the difference between FOSC<2:0> and SCS.
-SCS appears to control the MUX that selects between external and internal oscillator, despite its definition, while functionality such as CLKOUT as configured in FOSC<2:0> still takes effect.

 **Note**: take a couple minutes to read ```pic16f690.h```.
 It can be found here ```/usr/local/share/sdcc/non-free/include/pic14/pic16f690.h```.

+**Investigate**: The datasheet is somewhat inconsistent about the difference between FOSC<2:0> and SCS.
+SCS appears to control the MUX that selects between external and internal oscillator, despite its definition, while functionality such as CLKOUT as configured in FOSC<2:0> still takes effect.

 ## GPIO